-Acetaminophen poisoning: Monitor patient for the development of anaphylaxis or anaphylactoid reactions; monitor serum acetaminophen concentrations, AST, ALT, bilirubin, PT, INR, serum creatinine, BUN, serum glucose, hemoglobin, hematocrit, and electrolytes.
+Acetaminophen overdose: Monitor patient for the development of anaphylaxis or anaphylactoid reactions; monitor serum acetaminophen concentrations, AST, ALT, bilirubin, PT, INR, serum creatinine, BUN, serum glucose, hemoglobin, hematocrit, and electrolytes.
 Assess patient for nausea, vomiting, and skin rash following oral administration.
-Reassess LFTs for possible hepatotoxicity every 4-6 hours.
+Reassess LFTs for possible hepatotoxicity every 4 to 6 hours.
 An early elevation in the INR may be related to acetylcysteine therapy (Schmidt 2002).

 Acute ingestion: Obtain the first acetaminophen concentration 4 hours postingestion (or as soon as possible thereafter); plot on the Rumack-Matthew nomogram.
-In patients who have ingested an extended release formulation of acetaminophen or have coingested an agent known to delay gastric emptying, obtain a repeat serum acetaminophen measurement 4-6 hours following the first measurement if the original concentration (taken at 4-8 hours postingestion) when plotted on the Rumack-Matthew nomogram indicated that treatment was not necessary.
+In patients who have ingested an extended release formulation of acetaminophen or have coingested an agent known to delay gastric emptying, obtain a repeat serum acetaminophen measurement 4 to 6 hours following the first measurement if the original concentration (taken at 4 to 8 hours postingestion) when plotted on the Rumack-Matthew nomogram indicated that treatment was not necessary.

 Acetylcysteine may be used to treat acetaminophen overdose in during pregnancy (Wilkes 2005).
 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).